Pinggy-io/pinggy_website/content/blog/best_cloudflare_tunnel_alternatives.md

 #### Installation Process:

-1. Download Ngrok from the official website.
+1. Download Ngrok from the [Download Link](https://ngrok.com/download).
 2. Extract and run the command:

 ```